 Celebrate the holiday season at Children's Museum of Phoenix.

-At Annual Snow Much Fun Day, you and the kids can play in 20 tons of snow—until it melts—and visit with Santa.
+At the annual Snow Much Fun Day, you and the kids can play in 20 tons of snow—until it melts—and visit with Santa.
 Free with museum entry fee.

 The museum opens an hour early to host Santa for breakfast from 8 to 9 a.m.
 Children can meet and take a picture with Santa Claus, then spend the rest of the day playing in the Museum.
-Members $15/person; Non-Members: $30/person includes museum admission.
+The charge for Members $15/person; Non-Members: $30/person includes museum admission.

 At the Omni Scottsdale Resort & Spa at Montelucia in Paradise Valley, you can get into the Christmas spirit with a holiday tree lighting, a Ho Ho Ho hike with Santa, and a Yappy Hour Howl-aday Party for your furry friends.
-The resort also organizes an opportunity for you to participate in a food drive and sponsor a child's holiday wish.
+The resort also organizes an opportunity for you to participate in a food drive.

-In addition to several DIY ornament craft workshops, the Glendale main library branch hosts a number of festive events throughout December, including the Grace Lutheran Handbell Choirs, a My Kids in Sign holiday performance, the Holiday Jam, and a stage production of A Charlie Brown Christmas.
+In addition to several DIY ornament craft workshops, the Glendale main library branch hosts a number of festive events throughout December, including a unique glass concert where the artist performs on different glass instruments including a glass harp and glass xylophone.
+The concert will feature holiday selections.

 A time-honored tradition for more than 80 years, the Arizona Biltmore’s High Tea features a seasonally inspired menu of sandwiches, pastries, and loose leaf teas, presented on fine china.
 During the holidays, the Biltmore Teddy Bear Tea offers a unique themed menu and includes a cuddly Biltmore Teddy Bear to take home as a memento.
 Afternoon Biltmore Bear tea happens at variable times during December.